Lomond Hills Walk series 2 - Maspie Den and the Falkland Estate

-Fife Ambassador and Travel Blogger Funky Ella explores the Kingdom by rail this month and shares her top tips and places to stop off for a great day out.
+Fife Ambassador and Travel Blogger Funky Ella explored the Kingdom by rail and shares her top tips and places to stop off for a great day out.

 The Kingdom of Fife is a mere 20 minutes from Waverley train station in Edinburgh and there is the added bonus of getting to cross the iconic Forth Bridge.
-Now a UNESCO World Heritage Site, this impressive bridge is one of three, along with the Forth Road Bridge and the brand new Queensferry Crossing, which opens at the end of the month.
+Now a UNESCO World Heritage Site, this impressive bridge is one of three, along with the Forth Road Bridge and the new Queensferry Crossing.

-Jumping on the train and exploring the East Coast line is the perfect day out from Edinburgh and a nice contrast to the bustling city centre.
-Using the Edinburgh Days Out Pass, which gives users 48 hours of unlimited train travel, you can explore the coast of Fife, walk the award-winning beaches, play golf on one of the 50 courses, eat some of Fife's famous local cuisine and discover Fife's beautiful fishing villages and historical towns along the way.
+Jumping on the train and exploring the East Coast line is the perfect day out from Edinburgh and a nice contrast to the city.
+Explore the coast of Fife, walk along award-winning beaches, play golf on one of the 50 courses, eat some of Fife's famous local cuisine and discover beautiful fishing villages and historical towns along the way.
 Here are some of my highlights.

 The village of North Queensferry, the first stop, sits on the banks of the Firth of Forth, nestled between the Forth Bridge and the Forth Road Bridge so is perfect to stop off and admire these feats of engineering up close.